 We came to Te Kauwhata and Rangiriri in August 2018 and heard what was important to you.
 We heard what you wanted to see in your community in the future.
 We heard lots of great ideas and a number of these initiatives can be found below.

-We would now like to hear what your top three priorities are for Te Kauwhata and Rangiriri.
+We came back to you in 2019 to hear what your top three priorities are for Te Kauwhata and Rangiriri.